-As our taxi weaved in and out of traffic, driving much faster than was wise and honking unnecessarily at every passerby, I couldn’t help but smile and think “this guy is either absolutely fearless or totally insane!”
+As our taxi weaved in and out of traffic in Cairo, driving much faster than was wise and honking unnecessarily at every passerby, I couldn’t help but smile and think “this guy is either absolutely fearless or totally insane!”
 But it wasn’t just him.
-It was the family of five balanced precariously on the back of a rusty old motorbike and the elderly lady dashing across the highway narrowly avoiding the cars whizzing by.
-And slowly but surely, that fearlessness crept it’s way into me as well.
+It was a family of five.
+They balanced precariously on the back of a rusty old motorbike and the elderly lady dashed across the highway narrowly avoiding the cars whizzing by.
+And slowly but surely, that fearlessness crept its way into me as well.

 - The currency in Egypt is the Egyptian Pound (LE).
 At the time of writing (November of 2017) the conversion rate was about 17.65 LE to $1 USD.
 We’ll be referring to costs in Egyptian Pounds so just keep in mind that if we say something costs 100 LE, that’s just about $5.50 USD.

 - Each Egyptian Pound is made up of 100 Piastres and the bills look similar so familiarize yourself with both.